ballerina-platform/ballerina-dev-website/spec/uuid/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the UUID Ballerina library of [Ballerina language](https://ballerina.io/), which provides APIs to generate UUIDs based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html).
+This is the specification for the UUID standard library of [Ballerina language](https://ballerina.io/), which provides APIs to generate UUIDs based on the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122.html).

 The UUID library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant Github tag.